chrisgrieser/alfred-reminders-today/README.md

 	+ A priority can be specified by adding the respective number of `!`.
 For example, `buy milk!` or `!buy milk` will result in a reminder title `buy milk` with a medium priority (`!` = low, `!!` = medium, `!!!` = high).
-	+ Note that `!` and due time are only parsed when at the start or the end on the input.
+	+ Note that the `!` and due time are only parsed when at the start or the end on the input.
+	+ Use `q1` create the reminder tomorrow, `q2` for the day after tomorrow, and `qm` for next Monday.
+All keywords are configurable.
 	+ Configure the
 	  [hotkey](https://www.alfredapp.com/help/workflows/triggers/hotkey/) to
 	  create a reminder due today from the current selection.